New trial date expected in Cochran murder case

 Nov.
 30—The trial for Natalie Cochran, a Daniels pharmacist charged with murdering her husband, will likely not take place until 2023.

-A pre-trial hearing for Cochran is scheduled to take place 9:30 a.m.
+A pre-trial hearing for Cochran is scheduled for 9:30 a.m.
 Wednesday in Raleigh County Circuit Court Judge Robert Burnside's courtroom.

-Raleigh County Prosecuting Attorney Ben Hatfield said the trial was initially set to start on Dec.
-12 but neither side is ready to proceed to trial just yet.
+Raleigh County Prosecuting Attorney Ben Hatfield said the trial was initially set to start Dec.
+12, but neither side is ready to proceed to trial.

-"It is a case that's not ready really from either side to go to trial," Hatfield said.

-Hatfield said he expects a new trial date to be set during the pre-trial hearing on Wednesday.
-He added that the trial will likely be moved to the summer of 2023.
+Hatfield said he expects a new trial date will likely be moved to next summer.

 Cochran was charged in November 2021 with first-degree murder for the death of her husband, 38-year-old Michael Cochran, who died in February 2019.

-Cochran is currently serving an 11-year sentence at the Federal Correctional Institute-Hazelton in Bruceton Mills, W.Va., for one count each of wire fraud and money laundering.
+Cochran is currently serving an 11-year sentence at the Federal Correctional Institute-Hazelton in Bruceton Mills, W.Va., on one count each of wire fraud and money laundering.

 Cochran pleaded guilty in 2020 to federal charges for operating a $2.5 million Ponzi scheme.